Ant0wan/Piscine-C-Recoded-in-Python/README.md

 ﻿# Piscine C recoded in Python 3 [![freetime](https://i.imgur.com/8IcDLkc.png)](i.imgur.com/8IcDLkc.png)

-## C Piscine at 42 recoded with Python3 |> by /-\n+0w@n

-Last update: 9/18/2018
+This repository contains answers in python of many exercises of the 42 entrance examination. [spare time project]

-Description: Subjects were initially made using C the programming language.
+The subjects were initially made using C the programming language.
 Some exercises will be missing because they are pointless recoded in python.<br />
 For instance, C pointers exercises have either been recoded and arranged in order to master new concepts (*concerning the python3 programming language*) or just not been recoded.

+---

+## Content

+To understand each script, please refer to the original documentation of C version.

 The following has been recoded: